 Downstream from Ruby Dam: Angling is closed the entire year just below Ruby Dam, from its confluence with Ruby Dam outlet channel upstream to the dam, including the outlet channel.

-From Ruby Dam to Alder Bridge (Ruby Island FAS): Now closed.
-Open only April 1 through Sept.
+From Ruby Dam to Alder Bridge (Ruby Island FAS): Open through Sept.
 30

 From Alder Bridge (Ruby Island FAS) to the mouth: Open all year